fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment6.md

 ## Assignment

-Submit the Linux self-assessment quiz on D2L.
-Your name is associated with your submission in D2L, but we will anonymize your data when we use it.
+* Classify the [attached malware samples](./assignment6.zip) according to their similarities.
+Implement a C/C++ program that converts each malware file into an image using the conversion rules specified in the course slides (refer to the recommended table).

 ## Grading turnaround
-Scores will be
-uploaded to D2L by the next class period.
+Scores will be uploaded to Canvas by the next class period.